13-15 April 2018

 – Mindfulness of thought and emotions

-– Learning a 3-step breathing space to use in any moment
+– A 3-step breathing exercise to use in any moment

 – Exercise in nurturing yourself